nandstand/sample-site/content/docs/hpc-tutorial.md

 ls -l
 ```

-You should see the two daily files, which were created using the development server's shared sensor data at `/caqrn/data/incoming`:
+You should see the two daily files, which were created using the project's shared sensor data at `/projects/caqrn/shared/data/incoming`:

 ```
-caqrn_regional_aqi_20250101.nc
+daily_aqi_summary_20250101.csv
-caqrn_pollutant_concentrations_20250101.nc
+hourly_aqi_20250101.csv`
 ```

 ## Conclusion